IngmarBitter/defenders/md/RevelationAndFoundations/Foundations.slides.md

 ![](foundationPics/ScienceBooks.jpg style="float: right; width: 9rem")

-* Western culture via the "enlightement" has lost basic belief in God, miracles, and the Bible as true.
+* Western culture via the "Enlightenment" has lost basic belief in God, miracles, and the Bible as true.
 * Western society is deeply post-Christian, postmodern only in morals
 * Enlightenment's impact: reason vs. religion, mutually exclusive